 Mixers for Glazes

 Although a lot of potters use gloved hands or a large kitchen whisk to mix glazes, there are tools out there that make the process a lot easier and faster, such as attachments that can go on a normal hand-held drill.

 Potters have two choices of mixer drill attachments.
 The first are the ones made especially for mixing glazes.
 These are expensive but tend to be designed to both reduce air being added to the liquid glaze and to handle the density of the glaze.

-How to Measure Glaze Ingredients
+Measure the Glaze Ingredients